Soumadip-Saha/openai-RAG-Application/README.md

     - `references` The list of documents which were used to generate the answer.
 This is a list of string of the file names.
     - `userId` The unique id for each user.
 This is also string.
     - `stand_alone_query` This is the LLM generated stand alone question from the chat history to retrieve the documents.
 This is returned only when the `developer_details` is set to `true`.
 This is a string.
     - `docs` These are the documents which is mostly relevant to the user's query.
+This is returned only when the `developer_details` is set to `true`.
 This is a list of dictionaries.
-    - `confidence_score` This is a floating point number.
-You can read more about it [here](#code-transperancy)
+    - `confidence_score` You can read more about it [here](#code-transperancy).
+This is returned only when the `developer_details` is set to `true`.
+This is a floating point number
+    - `response_score` The score of the answer in range of 0 to 1.
+This is returned only when the `developer_details` is set to `true`.
+This is a floating point number.
+    - `token_usage` The number of tokens used to generate the final answer.
+This is returned only when the `developer_details` is set to `true`.
+This is an integer.

 ## Scaling the application and load tolerance
 The application is written in FastAPI and supports asynchronous process to run concurrent requests.
 We have tested the backend upto 100 concurrent users with average 14 seconds latency for complete answer generation.
 The [DockerFile](./Dockerfile) uses `uvicorn` to run the application in the container.
 The number of workers are also configurable in the container using the `docker-compose.yml` file for different system hardwares, enabling more scalability and reducing latency.